Student20231/Hello/h4 Pubkey.md

-Due to the requirements of the homework found in Karvinen, 2023,b., this is what I could have executed:
+Due to the requirements of the homework found in Karvinen, 2023,b., this is what I could have executed the following:

 # X) Summaries
 ### *Schneier 2015 Applied Cryptography: Chapter 2 - Protocol Building Blocks, sections*